The Chapel Hill Murders

-There are times when one feels numbed into a stupefied sense of inevitability by the routine flow of horrors that churns through the mass media on an almost daily basis.
+There are times when one feels numbed into a stupefaction by the horrors that churn through the mass media on an almost daily basis.
 But the murders of the three North Carolina Muslim students Deah Barakat, his wife Yusor Mohammad Abu-Salha and her sister Razan Mohammad Abu-Salha two days ago on a North Carolina campus was not one of those moments.

-For anyone to have been killed in this way is an absolute unforgiveable horror, but for three people who had so much to give, and were already giving, to be wiped out like this is unutterably sad and shameful.
-Muslim Americans of Arab descent, they wanted to make the world a better place and even in the short time they spent on earth they tried to do so with their actions.
+That three young people who had so much to give, and had already given much, should be wiped out like this is unutterably sad and shameful.
+Muslim Americans of Arab descent, they wanted to make the world a better place and even in the short time they spent on earth they tried to do just that.

-In America, they provided free dental supplies to homeless people.
+In America, they provided free dental services to homeless people.
 They also gave free dental care to Palestinians.
-Yusor Mohammad had been to Turkey to offer dental care to Syrian refugees, and she was planning to return this year to run a dental clinic for refugees with her husband.
-Razan Mohammad had worked with a charity providing help to deaf Muslim children.
+Yusor Abu-Salha had been to Turkey to treat Syrian refugees, and she was planning to return this year to run a dental clinic for refugees with her husband.
+Razan Abu-Salha had worked with a charity providing help to deaf Muslim children.

-When the murders first became known the seeming indifference of the media aroused a storm of outrage on the twittersphere.
-Some tweets questioned whether this slow reaction was due to the fact that the three victims were Muslims.
-Others suggested that the murders would have provoked an entirely different response if the perpetrator had been a Muslim, and turned the hashtag #Muslimlivesmatter into a meme.
+When the murders first became known the seeming indifference of the media aroused a storm of outrage on twitter.
+Many tweets questioned whether this slow reaction was due to the fact that the three victims were Muslims, and suggested that the murders would have provoked an entirely different response if the perpetrator had been a Muslim.

-This response was entirely logical.
-In our terror-fixated world, any act of violence involving Muslims in Europe or the States invariably provokes the question of whether or not it was an act of terrorism.
-If the answer is yes, then other inevitable questions follow about Islam and Muslims, about the moral complicity of the ‘Muslim community’ and whether or not Muslims are doing all they can to prevent such actions, etc,etc.
+In our terrorism-fixated world, any act of violence involving Muslim perpetrators tends to be described as terrorism, and such acts are generally followed by discussions about about Islam and Muslims in general, about the moral complicity of the ‘Muslim community’ and whether or not Muslims are doing all they can to prevent such actions, etc,etc.

-Given the question mark that seems to hover over all Muslims when such actions take place, it was not surprising that Muslims and non-Muslims should ask questions of their own about the delay of some hours before the Chapel Hill story became a major news item – an outcome that was partly a reaction to the social media campaign.
+Given the question mark that seems to hover over all Muslims when such actions take place, it was not surprising that Muslims and non-Muslims should ask why it took so long for the Chapel Hill story to become a major news item – or why the hashtag #Muslimlivesmatter should become a twitter meme.

-It is difficult to believe that such a delay would have occurred had three people been murdered ‘execution-style’ by a Muslim.
-In addition Craig Stephen Hicks’ Facebook page carried a number of statements regarding his atheist views that seemed to present a possible motive for focusing his anger on Muslims, such as his assertion that ‘Praying is pointless, useless, narcissistic, arrogant, and lazy; just like the imaginary god you pray to.’
+It’s difficult to believe that such a delay would have occurred had three people been murdered ‘execution-style’ by a Muslim.
+Craig Stephen Hicks’ Facebook page carried a number of statements professing atheist views that seemed to present a possible motive for focusing his anger on Muslims.

-Even though these statements were not specifically aimed at Muslims, it may be that the proximity of two Muslim women wearing hijabs presented an easily available object of Hicks’ loathing of all religions.
-But it is also possible that his hatred was more focused.
-The father of the two sisters told the Raleigh Observer that his daughter and her husband had been harassed by Hicks before, wearing a gun in his belt, and that she had complained only the previous week about her ‘ hateful neighbor’ who ‘ hates us for what we are and how we look.’
+Even though these statements were not specifically aimed at Muslims, it may be that two Muslim women wearing hijabs presented an easily available object of Hicks’ loathing of all religions.
+But it ‘s also possible that his hatred was more focused on Muslims.
+The father of the two sisters told the Raleigh Observer that his daughter and her husband had been harassed by Hicks before, wearing a gun in his belt, and that she had complained only the previous week about her “hateful neighbor” who “hates us for what we are and how we look.”

 Yusor Mohammad’s best friend Amira Ata has described Hicks showing up at her apartment with a rifle when she was playing Risk, to complain about the music being too loud:

-Hicks’ wife, on the other hand, has insisted that the killings ‘had nothing to do with religion’ but were related to his ‘longstanding parking disputes’ with his neighbors.
-Hicks’ Facebook page certainly doesn’t reference some of the names that one might expect to find in Anders Breivik, say, with a list of likes that includes Richard Dawkins, the Huffington Post and the Southern Poverty Law Centre, and LGBT Worldwide.
+Hicks’ Facebook page certainly doesn’t reference some of the names that one might expect to find in Anders Breivik, say, with a list of likes that includes Richard Dawkins, the Huffington Post, the Southern Poverty Law Centre, and LGBT Worldwide.

 I want to remember their youth, their promise, and their dreams of a better world.
-I want to remember the young man Deah Barakat, standing with his smiling wife, who tweeted in January ‘It’s so freaking sad to hear people saying we should ‘kill Jews’ or ‘kill Palestinians’.
-As if that’s going to solve anything.’
+I want to remember the young man Deah Barakat, who tweeted in January “It’s so freaking sad to hear people saying we should ‘kill Jews’ or ‘kill Palestinians’.
+As if that’s going to solve anything.”

-In September Barakat posted the following message on a YouCaring fundraising site to raise money for his trip to Turkey:
+In September Barakat posted on a fundraising site to raise money for his trip to Turkey: